-Interest on the Bonds will be payable semiannually on February 15 and August 15 in each year until maturity or earlier redemption, commencing on February 15, 2013.
-Principal of and interest on the Bonds will be paid to DTC by the Township or its designated paying agent.
-Interest on the Bonds will be credited to the participants of DTC as listed on the records of DTC as of each next preceding February 1 and August 1 (the "Record Dates" for the payment of interest on the Bonds).
-The Bonds are subject to redemption prior to their stated maturities.
-See "DESCRIPTION OF THE BONDS-Redemption" herein.
+Principal of the Bonds is payable on August 1 in each of the years set forth below.
+Interest on the Bonds is payable on February 1, 2013 and semiannually thereafter on August 1 and February 1 in each year until maturity.
+Interest on the Notes will be payable at maturity.
+As long as DTC or its nominee Cede & Co. is the registered owner of the Bonds and Notes, payment of the principal of and interest on the Bonds and Notes will be made by the Township directly to DTC or its nominee, Cede & Co.
+Interest on the Bonds will be credited to the participants of DTC as listed on the records of DTC as of each next preceding January 15 and July 15 (the "Record Dates" for the payment of interest on the Bonds).

+The Bonds maturing on or after August 1, 2023 are subject to redemption prior to their stated maturities.
+The Bonds maturing prior to August 1, 2023 and the Notes are not subject to redemption prior to their stated maturity.
+See "DESCRIPTION OF THE BONDS AND NOTES - Redemption" herein.